Welcome to the pegc fossil repository

 pegc is very much beta software, but the core parsing features are all in place and "seem to work", so it's mostly just a matter of refinement now.
 "Refinement" is a friendly way of saying, "i change the public API a lot as i experiment with different techniques."

-- 23 Dec 2008: Zajcev Evgeny surprised and stunned the world when he announced that he has created a PEG engine for the lisp programming language, using pegc as the back-end!
+- 23 Dec 2008: Zajcev Evgeny, an surprised and stunned the world when he announced that he has created a PEG engine for the lisp programming language using pegc as the back-end!
 Zajcev claims, "pegc is quite solid and extensible."

 - This page needs some info!
 Currently you've got to download the source to find out anything.

 - Add more core rules (port in any missing rules from parsepp).

 - Port in some of the utility parsers from the parsepp tree (e.g. URLs, quoted strings, numbers, calculator).

 - Add error reporting and logging mechanisms to the API.